 Aasma and her teammates love playing football, but they have struggled to find a place to play.

 Asmaa has stayed true to her word, visiting every house in the community, meeting with the parents and sharing awareness about children's rights and the benefits of girls and women participating in football.
 "I also invited the parents of the team members to our self-development sessions so that they could see the changes in their daughters," adds Asmaa.
-"The young women are learning to be confident and respectful with each other; to act like leaders.
-The parents saw this and started to understand the powerful, learning-impact football has."
+"The young women are learning to be confident and respectful with each other; to act like leaders."

 Since then, Asmaa has received support from the team's parents.
 "They enrolled their daughters onto the team with no hesitation and they are now also advocating for gender equality to other families in the community," says Asmaa.
 "I have 20 young women on my team!
 I still can't find a football field to practice on, so we're playing and practicing our sessions at the Nabaa centre twice a week.
 But we're okay with that.
 Like me, the young women feel free when they play."

 Young women like Asmaa are changing their communities for the better.
 With your support, we can help more #GirlsLead!